Ben Collins and Luke Piotrowski

-Ben Collins and Luke Piotrowski are an American film screenwriting and executive producing team best known for their collaborations with director David Bruckner, including Siren (2016), The Night House (2020), and Hellraiser (2022).
+Ben Collins and Luke Piotrowski are an American film screenwriting and executive producing team best known for their work in horror films, and for their collaborations with director David Bruckner, including Siren (2016), The Night House (2020), and Hellraiser (2022).

 Career

-In 2016, Collins and Piotrowski began their writing career by drafting the screenplay for Siren.
-In 2017, they scripted the horror film Super Dark Times, which was given a wide release.
-In the same year, they wrote the script for Stephanie.
-In October 2012, it was revealed that the screenplay for Stephanie had been included in the 2012 Blood List of the year's best unproduced horror scripts in Hollywood.
+In October 2012, Collins and Piotrowski began their writing career by drafting the screenplay for Stephanie, which had been included in Blood List best unproduced horror scripts in Hollywood, with the film eventually released in 2017.
+In 2015, they wrote the screenplay for Siren and A Head Full of Ghosts.
+In 2017, they scripted the horror film Super Dark Times, which received positive reviews.

 In October 2018, they co-executive produced the horror film Boo!, which premiered at the Brooklyn Horror Film Festival.
 In 2019, they gained notability from writing the screenplay and story for The Night House, which was theatrically released in 2021, to critical acclaim.
 In 2020, they wrote the script and story for the 2022 horror film Hellraiser.
+In August 2022, they wrote a screenplay based on The Registration by Madison Lawson.
+In June 2023, they wrote the screenplay for the 2025 thriller film She Rides Shotgun.